AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/user_interaction.md

 ## Modal Dialogs

-When you need to pop up a dialog to show a certain message, such as an informational, warning, or error message, you can use a modal dialog to do so.
-Below are some examples of the different types of modal dialogs.
-Also, check out the SDK references for details on how to [show](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/addonsdk-app/#showmodaldialog) or [programmatically close a dialog](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/runtime-dialog/#close), as well as the [dialog add-on sample](https://developer.adobe.com/express/add-ons/docs/samples/#dialog-add-on) for more details.
+When you need to pop up a dialog to show a certain message, such as an informational, warning, or error message, you can use a modal dialog.
+Below are some examples of the different types.
+Also, check out the SDK references for details on how to [show](/references/addonsdk/addonsdk-app.md#showmodaldialog) or [programmatically close a dialog](/references/addonsdk/runtime-dialog.md#close), as well as the [dialog add-on sample](/samples.md#dialog-add-on) for more details.

 ### Simple Modal Dialog Example